By The Farmer's Dog | January 26, 2017

 1. No more guessing games

 Fresh food means real ingredients you can actually see in your dog’s bowl.
-Goodbye, mysterious brown balls of kibble.
+Goodbye, ultra-processed, brown balls of kibble.

-Protein sources in dry food that have not been approved for human consumption are much lower quality than fresh, unaltered, lean, human grade meats.
-With fresh food you can always see how much meat and fresh produce is used, whereas most commercial dog foods are extremely processed and can be loaded with hidden ingredients and additives that have been known to cause health issues.
+Protein sources in dry food that have not been approved for human consumption are much lower quality than fresh, whole, human grade meats.
+With fresh food you can always see how much meat and fresh produce is used, whereas most commercial dog foods are extremely processed.
+Research also shows that a substantial number of kibble ingredient lists are inaccurate.

 2. Better, faster, stronger

-Popeye was right: eating spinach helps build strong muscles and promotes better health.
+Popeye was right: eating spinach helps build strong muscles and promotes good health.
 Your dog can’t scarf canned spinach like the Sailor Man, but a fresh diet produces the same benefits.

 3. Healthier digestion